GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 both the :code:`__init__` method of the storages.

-With the adaption of our storages to the generic array interfaces, we will also add support for third-party objects implementing said interfaces that can then be passed to the stencils directly.
+With the adaption of our storages to the generic array interfaces, we will also add support for third-party types implementing said interfaces that can then be passed to the stencils directly.
 While these interfaces provide all information needed to understand a buffer as an n-dimensional array, this may not be enough for all use cases of GT4Py.
 For example, objects may hold buffers in both the main memory and on a GPU.
 In this case, updating the respective other after changes to one is a concern.
 Also, with coming developments to gt4py, the need to provide additional semantic information with the buffers will arise.
 For example, the dimensions will evolve away from only the :code:`"I"`, :code:`"J"` and :code:`"K"` axes which arise from indexing 3-dimensional fields on cartesian grids.

 To resolve these limitations of the array interfaces we propose to define another property, the :code:`__gt_data_interface__`, which can be implemented by third-party objects.
 It shall summarize